nicklalone/CIST_2500/03_dispersion_and_the_z/day1.md

 Let's talk a bit about z-scores.

 ## <a id="zscore"></a> Let's introduce z-scores
 So we have the shape and dispersion of our data.
 NICE!
 We have completed the very first stage in the initial look at our data before cleaning begins.
+This next phase of class is going to slowly drive us toward making assertions about society, about populations, about trends in that we can discuss as true and real.
+The first ingredient is a z-score.

+What is a z-score?

+> For the most part, we can say that a z-score is basically a representation of how far a raw score is from the mean of the population.

 Remember back in the discussion about the normal curve?
-Let's get that pic out again:
+Let's get that curve out again:

 ![normal curve](/images/normal.png)
 Only this time, look at the bottom line where it has a giant $\color{red}{Z:}$ with -3 to 3 on it.
 Note that this also corresponds to $\sigma$ or the number of standard deviations.